knpuniversity/oauth/knpu/javascript-implicit-google-plus.rst

 Just like with the Facebook PHP SDK, the Google JavaScript SDK now has an access token that it's storing.
 This means we can start making API calls.
-I'll copy in a function that uses the API to get a list of all of the people in my circles and prints their smiling faces:
+I'll copy in a function that uses the API to get a list of all of the people in my circles and print their smiling faces:

 .. code-block:: javascript